Planning a Church Service

 Like all perfect performances, they are made by practice.

-And practice happens in church when team leaders make the time to practice with their teams.
+And practice happens in church when team leaders make the time to practice soft solutions with their church staff.

 And practice is at the foundation of consistency—which will enable you to pull off a seemingly perfect church service week after week.

-Make sure it is very clear among your teams who is responsible for executing the soft solutions to common problems.
+Make sure it is very clear among your teams who is responsible for executing the soft solutions to common problems in your weekly church service.

 For example, instead of tasking “Rob” with doing a certain job for the church security team, create a position called “Security #1” that is responsible for handling problematic visitors in the lobby.